Cleveland Housing Authority

-Cleveland Housing Authority is a Public Housing Agency in Cleveland, Tennessee that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 19th, 2019, Cleveland Housing Authority has 1 waiting lists that are open now or opening soon.
+Cleveland Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 6th, 2020, Cleveland Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.